matthewdurbin/RadSI/README.md

         RadSI COMMAND Parameters

 into your python terminal.
+(The CLI is different then typical python console or script envrionments, in that "equal signs" are not used.)
 For example:

         RadSI NOW calibration1